leon-thomm/Ryven/docs/README.md

         self.storage = data['data']
 ```

-By default, nodes are updated, possibly multiple times, while the flow is building up, which is the usual situation for 'combinational' nodes (no states, like a `+` node).
+By default nodes are updated possibly multiple times while the flow is building up, which is the usual situation for 'combinational' nodes (no states, like a `+` node).
 However, with sequential nodes you don't want the node's state to change due to the flow building process.
 You can disable updates on flow building by just setting the attribute `block_init_updates` after calling the parent constructor:

 ```python
 class StoreDataNode(Node):